chfanghr/cpp_in_my_eyes/README.md

     - Closing a file
     - Text files and binary files
     - Checking state flags
-    - get and put stream positioning
+    - Get and put stream positioning
     - Buffers and Synchronization
   - Containers: **USE THEM!!!**
   - `<algorithm>`